Senserva-LLC/Senserva-Inquisitor/README.md

 *Know your Entra ID Security State in minutes!*

 This may be the biggest security tool find of 2025.
 Use the [Senserva](https://senserva.com) $${\color{LimeGreen}Inquisitor}$$ to just look for top issues or drill deep on the state of each Entra ID you manage, the data and interface support both.
 You can also easily edit the content of the $${\color{LimeGreen}Inq.exe}$$ user interface or create your own.
 We support Microsoft Excel, Json and relational databases.
 There can be a lot of data if you are running in "Info" mode.
-The $${\color{LimeGreen}Inq.exe}$$ scanner is a command line tool and can be used stand-alone, it also builds a local web page  you can interact with after a scan.  $${\color{LimeGreen}Inq.exe}$$ also provides an extensive set of web page based information for easier review, or you can create your own UI.
+The $${\color{LimeGreen}Inq.exe}$$ scanner is a command line tool and can be used stand-alone, it also builds a local web page  you can interact with after a scan.  $${\color{LimeGreen}Inq.exe}$$ also provides an extensive set of web page based information for easier review, or you can create your own UI.  $${\color{LimeGreen}Inq.exe}$$ compliments our Drift management product.

 # $${\color{LimeGreen}The} {\color{LimeGreen}Senserva} {\color{LimeGreen}Inquisitor}$$
 This is **Beta 1** of the $${\color{LimeGreen}Inquisitor}$$ and can be used by either IT teams or Security teams to do quick or depth security reviews.
 This release is for Windows, Linux Container version coming in a not too distant release.